How To Enable NGINX Status Page

 $ sudo vi /etc/nginx/sites-enabled/website.conf

-Add the following location block that will enable stub_status module
+Add the following location block that will enable stub_status module.
+You can change the URL /nginx_status to something else as per your requirement.

 location /nginx_status {